Lazy-Solutions/example.asm.level-select/README.md

-# [Name] example
+# Level select example
-An example for Advanced Scene Manager that shows how to make a [quick description].
+An example for Advanced Scene Manager that shows how to setup a simple level select menu.

 Usage:
 1. Clone